Palm Beach County Court Rules That Mobile Gym Company, Not the Vehicle’s Insurer, Is Liable for Workout Injuries Sustained in Mobile Gym Truck

 Contact an Attorney Today for Help

 Premises liability accidents can happen at any kind of business, even if it is a mobile one.
-Contact Palm Beach County premises liability attorney Scott Smith for a consultation.
+Contact Palm Beach County premises liability attorneys at Smith & Ball Injury Law for a consultation.